wayfair/vsm-ios/Sources/VSM/Documentation.docc/Reference/ModelActions.md

 }
 ```

-Any errors that are thrown within this action will have to be handled within a `do { ... } catch { ... }` structure, returning a suitable view state to represent the caught error.
+Any errors thrown within this action must be handled within a `do { ... } catch { ... }` structure, returning an appropriate view state to represent the caught error.
 For example:

 ```swift
 toggleFavorite = {